 ($875 Average Repair Savings, Annually on Each Property)

 - “Instant Tenant Attraction” System – Developed after 12 years 2,138 + tenants.
-This advertising system generates 5 to 7 times the amount of tenant calls, compared to traditional rental signs and ads in the newspaper.
+This advertising system generates 5 to 7 times the amount of tenant calls, compared to traditional rental signs and simple ads on Craig's List.
 Even better, you don’t pay an extra dime for all the extra advertising we perform to find you a good tenant.

 ($550 Average Savings By Getting A Quality Tenant Much Faster)

 - No Unnecessary Fees – you DO NOT pay an advertising or set-up/processing fee.
 You don’t (in fact) pay us anything up front.
 We get paid only after we find you a good tenant and collect the first month’s rent from them.
 “Paid for Performance” is the way it should be.

 These 5 different programs and guarantees are provided to all of our property management clients.
 You can’t find a SINGLE competitor offering this level of service or guarantee, anywhere in the Tampa Bay area.

 The most effective and efficient way we found to take the next step is to fill out our Property Owner Inquiry Form on the Contact Us page on the top right of page in green or click blue hyperlink below..

 Please go to our Contact Us Page and send me a request and I'll personally call you or dial 813-831-7368 and ask for me.
 (Click Here)

 (Here is our company staff picture in 2020)

 Okay, that about does it for this Free Report.
 I hope you enjoyed reading it, and learned some valuable insights about the most common mistakes property owners make.